John-Keogh/screen-tapper/README.md

 ### Mechanical Housing

 The current housing is highly simplified, clean, and sturdy.
 I will need to update it if I add a third solenoid.
 Otherwise, I would still like to experiment with the idea of creating a travel version, but that would likely only come after I upgraded the electronics to a custom PCB.
 Otherwise, I may experiment with moving the LCD in order to make the entire device lower profile since that is currently driving the height of the device.
 That would likely also only come after a custom PCB implementation reduced the wires in the electronics.

+TODO:
+1) Add third solenoid to rear housing for alternate screen config
+2) Extend front housing by ~.5 inches to allow clearance for charging cable
+3) Raise tablet surface by ~.25 inches to avoid interference with control knob
+4) Improve cover design to ensure clean edges/seam with front housing
+5) (Optional) add supports/integration for tablet charging cable